 10.2.1.6 AP operation during the CP

 g) A single buffered BU for a STA in the PS mode shall be forwarded to the STA after a PS-Poll has been received from that STA.
 For a STA using U-APSD, the AP transmits one BU destined for the STA from any AC that is not delivery-enabled in response to PS-Poll from the STA.
-When all ACs associated with the STA are delivery-enabled, AP transmits one BU from the highest priority AC.
+When all ACs associated with the STA are delivery-enabled, the AP transmits one BU from the highest priority AC.
 The AP can respond with either an immediate data or management frame or with an ACK, while delaying the responding data or management frame.

-For a STA in PS mode and not using U-APSD, the More Data field of the response data or management frame shall be set to indicate the presence of further buffered BUs for the polling STA.
-For a STA using U-APSD, the More Data field shall be set to indicate the presence of further buffered BUs that do not use delivery-enabled ACs.
-When all ACs associated with the STA are delivery-enabled, the More Data field shall be set to indicate the presence of further buffered Bus using delivery-enabled ACs.
+Within a BU transmitted to a STA in PS mode and not using U-APSD, the AP shall set the More Data field to indicate the presence of further buffered BUs for the polling STA.
+Within a BU transmitted to a STA using U-APSD, the AP shall set the More Data field to indicate the presence of further buffered BUs that do not use delivery-enabled ACs.
+Within a BU transmitted to a STA in PS mode for which all ACs are delivery-enabled, the AP shall set the More Data field to indicate the presence of further buffered Bus using delivery-enabled ACs.
 If there are buffered BUs to transmit to the STA, the AP may set the More Data bit in a QoS +CF-Ack frame to 1, in response to a QoS data frame to indicate that it has one or more pending BUs buffered for the PS STA identified by the RA in the QoS +CF-Ack frame.
-An AP may also set the More Data bit in an ACK frame to 1 in response to a QoS data frame to indicate that it has one or more pending BUs buffered for the PS STA identified by the RA in the ACK frame, if that PS STA has set the More Data Ack subfield in the QoS Capability element to 1.
+An AP may set the More Data bit in an ACK frame to 1 in response to a QoS data frame to indicate that it has one or more pending BUs buffered for the PS STA identified by the RA in the ACK frame, if that PS STA has set the More Data Ack subfield in the QoS Capability element to 1.

-Further PS-Poll frames from the same STA shall be acknowledged and ignored until the BU has either been successfully delivered or presumed failed due to maximum retries being exceeded.
+While the AP has at least one BU queued for transmission to a STA in response to a previously received PS-Poll, the AP shall acknowledge any additional PS-Poll frames received from that STA but shall not queue any additional BUs for transmission to that STA in response to the receipt of the additional PS-Poll frames.
 This prevents a retried PS-Poll from being treated as a new request to deliver a buffered BU.

+While the AP has at least one BU queued for transmission to a STA in response to a previously received trigger frame, the AP shall acknowledge any additional trigger frames received from that STA but shall not queue any additional BUs for transmission to that STA in response to the receipt of the additional trigger frames.
+This prevents a retried trigger from being treated as a new request to deliver buffered BU(s).

 h) At each scheduled APSD SP for a STA, the APSD-capable AP (i.e., an AP for which dot11APSDOptionImplemented is true) shall attempt to transmit at least one BU, using admitted TSPECs with the APSD and Schedule subfields both set to 1, that are destined for the STA.
 At each unscheduled SP for a STA, the AP shall attempt to transmit at least one BU, but no more than the value specified in the Max SP Length field in the QoS Capability element from delivery-enabled ACs, that are destined for the STA.